Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 -   **Q**: Are there any plans on adding jit compilation to let scripting run more smoothly?
 -   **A**: The challenge is that even with JS engines which do support JIT (like V8), it is not supported on all of our target devices.
 -   **A**: Mentioned elsewhere and in this thread but our Javascript engine doesn't support JIT-ing.
-If one day we move to a different JS engine we can look into JIT (on some platforms anyways, many of our platforms don't support JIT-ing unforunately).
+If one day we move to a different JS engine we can look into JIT (on some platforms anyways, many of our platforms don't support JIT-ing unfortunately).
 -   **Q**: Are there any plans for moving away from QuickJS anytime soon?
 -   **A**: We currently don't have any plans to move away from QuickJS any time soon.
 -   **A**: We do aim to make scripting cover as many scenarios as possible, and yes getting the right performance baseline is an important part of that and something we hope to continue improving.
 There are two halves two this: ensuring the API paradigms we create are performant for the common use case and improvements to the fundamental QJS integration (and bedrock engine itself).